Board of Directors

 Silvia Sosa de Chávez

 Jesse is a thirteen -year veteran ELA and ELD teacher who currently teaches in the Dual Language Program at Truman Middle School, the largest middle school in New Mexico.
 With a BA in Comparative Literature and Spanish and an MA in Bilingual Education from UNM, Jesse works with bilingual children who are developing their English.
 Currently, Jesse serves on the Board of Directors of Dual Language Education of New Mexico; in addition, he represents DLeNM on the Board of Directors of New Mexico Association of Bilingual Education.
-He is also a Project GLAD key trainer which enables him to train other teachers working with emerging bilingual learners.
 Jesse lives in Albuquerque where he is raising two bilingual children.